Why Adalo Is Perfect for Building an Instacart Clone

 Why Adalo Is the Right Choice for Building Your Grocery Delivery Marketplace

-The convergence of explosive grocery delivery growth ($13.9B to $45B by 2035) and mainstream no-code adoption (65% of all app development by 2024) creates an unprecedented opportunity.
+The convergence of explosive grocery delivery growth ($13.9B to $45B by 2035) and mainstream AI-assisted development creates an unprecedented opportunity.
 Adalo positions itself as the most accessible entry point to this market.

 Economic Advantage: Traditional marketplace development requires $70,000-$100,000 in capital.
-Adalo reduces this by 65-70%, enabling entrepreneurs to launch functional MVPs for annual subscription fees of $216-$300.
+Adalo reduces this by 65-70%, enabling entrepreneurs to launch functional MVPs for annual subscription fees starting at $432.
 The platform's visual builder delivers apps 56% faster than traditional development—compressing 6-12 month timelines into 4-8 weeks.

 Technical Completeness: Unlike website builders attempting app creation, Adalo was purpose-built for mobile-first applications.
-The platform provides everything delivery marketplaces require: Stripe Connect for split payments, cross-platform deployment (iOS, Android, web from a single build), built-in relational database, user role management, geolocation tracking, and external integrations with Zapier, Xano, and Airtable.
-This eliminates the technical barriers that historically restricted marketplace creation to well-funded startups.
+The platform provides everything delivery marketplaces require: Stripe Connect for split payments, cross-platform deployment (iOS, Android, web from a single build), built-in relational database with no record limits, user role management, geolocation tracking, and external integrations with Zapier, Xano, and Airtable.

 Proven Performance: Adalo's infrastructure processes over 20 million data requests daily with 99%+ uptime, demonstrating production-grade reliability.
-The platform has enabled 1M+ apps serving 2M+ end users—proving that no-code architecture can support real businesses at scale.
+Over 3 million apps have been created on the platform, with the visual builder described as "easy as PowerPoint."

 Explore Adalo's app templates and cloneable kits for additional inspiration, or browse the Made in Adalo showcase to see real delivery apps built by the community.